 You can include any evidence that can explain, justify and illustrate your claims about your teaching.
 Some of your evidence would include quantifiable, documented evidence such as student questionnaire results, the number of students you teach, or the number of papers you have coordinated.
-But equally important are: 1) examples to illustrate your claims; 2) student comments; 3) your analysis of your teaching such as how your teaching links to best practice or research or how your practice is innovative; and finally 4) your explanation of what you do and why you do it, such as how you provide leadership in teaching and learning, or how you contribute to the teaching and learning environment.
+But equally important is more informal evidence such as your explanation of how you teach, or everyday student comments.